nefarius/XInputHooker/README.md

 ### Latest CI builds

-Note: AppVeyor artifacts expire after 6 months, re-building may be required if the download fails.
+Note: AppVeyor artifacts expire after 1 month, so the links might not work if no new build has happened ever since.

 ### x86